Norman Finkelstein: Early life and education

 Norman Finkelstein was born on December 8, 1953, in New York City, the son of Harry and Maryla (née Husyt) Finkelstein.
-Finkelstein's parents were Jewish.
+Finkelstein's parents were Jewish Holocaust survivors.
 His mother grew up in Warsaw and survived the Warsaw Ghetto and the Majdanek concentration camp.
 His father was a survivor of both the Warsaw Ghetto and Auschwitz.
 After the war they met in a displaced persons camp in Linz, Austria, and then emigrated to the United States, where his father became a factory worker and his mother a homemaker and later a bookkeeper.
 Finkelstein's mother was an ardent pacifist.
 Both his parents died in 1995.

 Finkelstein has said of his parents that "they saw the world through the prism of the Nazi Holocaust.
 They were eternally indebted to the Soviet Union (to whom they attributed the defeat of the Nazis), and so anyone who was anti-Soviet they were extremely harsh on".
 They supported the Soviet Union's approval of the creation of the State of Israel, as enunciated by Andrei Andreyevich Gromyko, who said that Jews had earned the right to a state, but thought that Israel had sold its soul to the West and "refused to have any truck with it".